Perception-aware Planning for Quadrotor Flight in Unknown and Feature-limited Environments: Methodology

 where \( \overline{{FC}_i} \) is the centroid of \( {FC}_i \), \( r_k \) is the sample radius, \( \theta_j \in [-\pi, \pi] \) is the yaw sampling angle, and \( z_m \) is the height offset.
 Each viewpoint \( v_{i,j}^{\text{fro}} \) should satisfy the following conditions:

 where \( {L} \) represents all currently known features, \( \mathbb{I}(\cdot) \) is an indicator function that equals 1 if the condition is met and 0 otherwise, and \( \text{FOV}(\cdot) \) is the field of view function, which returns the set of points visible from a given viewpoint.
 The thresholds \( \mathcal{V}_{thr} \) and \( {FC}_{thr} \) denote the minimum number of features and frontier cells that must be visible for any viewpoint sampled.
+The number of features affects localization quality \cite{zhang2020fisher}, while the number of frontier cells ensures the exploration capability of sampled viewpoints \cite{zhou2021fuel}.
 An example of frontier-based viewpoints is shown in Fig.\ref{fig:viewpoint_graph}(b).

 \textit{\textbf{Feature-based Viewpoints}}: Feature-based viewpoints are also considered into the graph, which are generated based on the following idea: all currently known features \( {L} \) can be clustered into several groups, resulting in feature clusters \( {LC}_1, {LC}_2, \dots, {LC}_N \), with each cluster containing enough features for localization.
-A feature-based viewpoint is expected to observe multiple feature clusters, such as \( {LC}_a \) and \( {LC}_b \).
-In this case, there ensures a transition from the viewpoint observing \( LC_a \) to the one observing \( LC_b \) through the feature-based viewpoint, while maintaining localizability in the path.
+A feature-based viewpoint is expected to observe multiple feature clusters, such as \( {LC}_i \) and \( {LC}_j \).
+In this case, a transition from the viewpoint observing \( {LC}_i \) to that observing \( {LC}_j \) is ensured via the feature-based viewpoint, while maintaining localizability along the path.

 Based on this idea, we sample viewpoints between any two feature clusters.
 Firstly, each cluster centroid \( o_i \) defines a candidate region \( \mathcal{R}_i \), constrained by a range \( [d_{\min}, d_{\max}] \), within which the UAV maintains sufficient visibility of the features in \( LC_i \).
 Then the feature-based viewpoint \( v_{i,j}^{\text{fea}} = (p_{i,j}^{\text{fea}}, \psi_{i,j}^{\text{fea}}) \) is sampled from the overlapping region of \( \mathcal{R}_i \) and \( \mathcal{R}_j \), ensuring that it satisfies \eqref{eq:feature_condition} and: